 Details of the Financial Aid Award

-Family Contribution
+Expected Family Contribution (EFC)

 Estimated Financial Need

+Your financial need for each academic year equals your estimated cost of attendance, minus your expected family contribution.
 This is the amount Cornell has determined you are eligible for in financial assistance.

 Financial Aid Awarded